Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Causal Time Series Models with Confounding

+{ Even though we assume that only a finite time window $\mathbf{S}$ is observed, we assume for simplicity that the data are generated (but not observed) over all time points $t\in\Z$, to ensure that subprocesses of $S$ are correlated in the same way throughout time.
+The same assumption is common in the literature \citep[e.g.][]{Brockwell1991,hamilton1994time}.

-Finally, in the case where $S$ is a VAR($1$) process, we will sometimes assume additional structure on the coefficient matrix. \begin{assumpenum}[resume] \item Assume that $S$ satisfies \cref{assump:varp} for $p=1$ and that $A_1$ has the sparsity structure displayed in \cref{fig:sub1}. \end{assumpenum} Under \cref{assump:iv}, none of the other time series components enters the assignment for $I$; in that case, we refer to $I$ as an \emph{instrumental time series}.
+} Finally, in the case where $S$ is a VAR($1$) process, we will sometimes assume additional structure on the coefficient matrix. \begin{assumpenum}[resume] \item Assume that $S$ satisfies \cref{assump:varp} for $p=1$ and that $A_1$ has the sparsity structure displayed in \cref{fig:sub1}. \end{assumpenum} Under \cref{assump:iv}, none of the other time series components enters the assignment for $I$ {and $I$ itself neither appears in the assignments for $Y$ nor in the one of $H$; the assignment for $Y$ reduces to

+with $\eta_t := \alpha_{Y,H} H_{t-1} + \varepsilon^{Y}_t$. } We refer to $I$ as an \emph{instrumental time series}. { As in the i.i.d.\ case, \cref{assump:iv} cannot in general be tested from data and must therefore rest on background knowledge.}

-\subsection{Graph Representations of VAR Processes}
+\subsection{Graph Representations of VAR\texorpdfstring{{($p$)}}{} Processes}

-\cref{eq:varp} can be represented graphically.
-This representation will prove helpful when establishing identifying equations for causal effects and constructing consistent estimators.
-The \emph{full time graph} \citep[e.g.,][]{peters2013causal} is defined as an infinite directed graph with nodes $I_t$, $H_t$, $X_t$, $Y_t$, for any $t \in \Z$.
-For $k\in\N$, it contains a directed edge from $(j, t)$ to $(i, t+k)$, $i, j \in \{I, H, X, Y\}$, if $\alpha^k_{ij} \neq 0$.
-For a process satisfying \cref{assump:iv} an extract of this graph is shown in \cref{fig:sub3}.
-We define the full time graph for higher order VAR processes accordingly.
-The \emph{summary time graph} only has a single node per time series component.
-It contains a directed edge from $i$ to $j$, for some $i, j \in \{I, H, X, Y\}$ if and only if the full time graph contains an edge from $(j, t)$ to $(i, t+k)$ for some $k \in \N$.
-For a process satisfying \cref{assump:iv}, such a graph is visualized in \cref{fig:sub2}.